-So, in the OUTGROWTH step we add antibiotic-free media and let them grow for ~30min-1hr.
+So, in the outgrowth step we add antibiotic-free media and let them grow for ~30min-1hr.
 The time they need depends on the antibiotic you plan to use.
 Antibiotics like kanamycin and chloramphenicol inhibit translation (protein-making) so the cells need a longer outgrowth or else they won’t be able to make the proteins they need to inactivate the antibiotics.
 Antibiotics like ampicillin that don’t stop protein-making so don’t need as long to recover.
-More here: http://bit.ly/2IxPOM8
+More here: https://bit.ly/antibioticselectionscience

 During this time, even the untransformed cells can grow, but they’ll die off once we plate them.
 Once they’ve repaired their membranes & started building up their resistance, we take them from suspension growth (liquid-based) to plate growth – we spread the liquid (full of bacteria) over an LB-agar plate containing that antibiotic – the agar is a sugar that forms a gel filled with LB food spiked with antibiotic

 Now, since the LB food is spiked with antibiotic, only the transformed cells should be able to grow.
 And when they do, they do so by copying all their DNA (including the plasmid you put in) then dividing.
 So you end up with lots of cells from each original transformed cell, and these “families” will appear as globby “dots” called colonies.